Duke students, welcome to your one-stop shop for planning a summer of energy exploration.

 Whether you seek an energy internship, research experience, or service-learning opportunity, this directory has you covered!

 The Energy Initiative Internship Program connects Duke undergraduate and graduate students from all majors and degree programs to summer internship opportunities across the energy sector, including at start-ups, utilities, renewable energy developers, large firms, government agencies, and non-governmental organizations.
-New opportunities will be posted throughout the spring.

 The Energy Access Project at Duke has partnered with the Energy Initiative Internship program to ensure that a portion of available funds are reserved for remote internships that relate to energy access in low- and middle-income countries.
 To be considered, students should apply via the Energy Internship Program once they have offer letters; applications will be evaluated on a rolling basis.Learn more about opportunites and apply for funding..